qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 The Advanced Digitizing panel
 =============================

-When capturing new geometries or geometry parts you also have the possibility to use the Advanced Digitizing panel.
+When capturing, reshaping, splitting new or existing geometries you also have the possibility to use the Advanced Digitizing panel.
 You can digitize lines exactly parallel or at a specific angle or lock lines to specific angles.
 Furthermore you can enter coordinates directly so that you can make a precise definition for your new geometry.

 .. _figure_advanced_digitizing: